JDN89/crafting_interpreters/rlox/README.md

 - cargo run --bin lox
 - cargo run --bin generate_ast

-## TODO
-- test al scenarios: does the interpreter work
-- see if you can replace match in some places with __if let__, better to use in combination with enums where I'm only interested in one specific enum field
-- check equality, behaviour is weird? >5=6=7 >Ok("5")
-- after finishing up the parser,write a test for parser and scanner and see if you can speed it up through removing the clonse and passing the reference.
-Check AOC 2022 for axmple of optimizing and measuring speed (I put some explenation there in the past).
-- remove #[allow(dead_code, unused_variables)]

 # Learned java
 - post increment is first using the variable and then adding to it charAt(i++), gets the char at index i and then increments the index